← back to programming

 Conditionals and assignments

 Conditionals evaluate the predicate, then branch to the consequent or alternative.
 The explicit-control evaluator saves the environment and unevaluated branches on the stack before evaluating the predicate.
-Assignments use set-variable-value! to mutate the environment — the only place the evaluator writes to the environment frame.
+Assignments use set-variable-value! to mutate the environment.
+This is the only place the evaluator writes to the environment frame.

 Scheme